Prevent Ransomware with Cybersecurity Monitoring

 Proper configuration and monitoring of cloud and IT assets is part of an overall approach to attack surface risk management based on a never-ending cycle of discovery, assessment, and mitigation.

 At the root, cloud and IT configurations should reflect zero-trust principles that treat every device, application, and user as potentially vulnerable and restrict their access to other resources accordingly.
-This prevents free roaming behaviours inside the enterprise environment and provides a foundation for monitoring legitimate use—that data, software, and account privileges are being used appropriately for a given task.
+This prevents free roaming behaviors inside the enterprise environment and provides a foundation for monitoring legitimate use—that data, software, and account privileges are being used appropriately for a given task.

-Many organisations also maintain lists of approved and prohibited software to limit the applications used by the enterprise.
+Many organizations also maintain lists of approved and prohibited software to limit the applications used by the enterprise.
 This can be effective where critical business systems are concerned: big, monolithic corporate enterprise resource planning or human resources applications, for example, that can be hardened without impacting other software.

 Often, however, going too far with a ‘lockdown mentality’ can lead to Shadow IT.
 As well, new software or new versions of existing permitted software can get blocked by a list-based approach, creating issues IT teams then have to resolve.